Simplify Life.

 • Production: Crops left unharvested, animals slaughtered but not sold.

-• Retail: Perfectly edible food discarded due to appearance or expiration dates.
+• Retail: Perfectly edible food discarded due to appearance or expiration dates or stocking your shelves with rubbish that will only clutter peoples life's.

 2. Energy Waste